On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Numerical approach and setup

 \subsection{Initial conditions for VD SBI}

 The schematic of the initial conditions of VD SBI is depicted in figure \ref{fig:initial-conditions}.
-The bubble is filled with the pure helium.
-A wide range of the shock $Ma$ number cases ($Ma$ = 1.22 to 4) are simulated.
-The detailed initial conditions for pre-shocked and post-shocked air are listed in table~\ref{tab:initial-condi}.
-To avoid spurious vorticity generated by the mesh discretization \citep{niederhaus2008computational}, we set the initial interface of the bubble smoothed by a diffuse interfacial transition layer defined as:
+The cylindrical bubble is filled with pure helium.
+A wide range of shock $Ma$ number cases ($Ma$ = 1.22 to 4) are simulated.
+Same pre-shock conditions for all cases are quiescent air at $p_1=101325$~Pa and $T_1=293$~K. The detailed initial conditions for post-shock air, obtained from one-dimensional shock dynamics, are listed in table~\ref{tab:initial-condi}.
+To avoid spurious vorticity generated by the mesh discretization \citep{niederhaus2008computational}, we set the initial interface of the cylindrical bubble smoothed by a diffuse interfacial transition layer defined as:

-where $\delta/R=0.15$, $\alpha=5$, and $R=2.5$ mm.
-Since the reflecting shock from the top wall will influence the bubble formation and mixing process, we mainly focus on the mixing mechanism from the once-shocked interface in a shock-free environment.
+where $\delta/R=0.15$, $\alpha=5$, and $R=2.6$ mm.
+Since the reflecting shock from the top wall will influence the cylindrical bubble formation and mixing process, we mainly focus on the mixing mechanism from the once-shocked interface in a shock-free environment.
 Thus, the interpolation boundary conditions are chosen at the top and two sides of the computational domain.
 The centerline is chosen as the symmetry boundary condition.
-The calculation domain in the streamwise direction $L=32R$ ($R$ is the radius of the bubble) is longer than most other studies to study the long time evolution of bubble deformation and mixing growth.
+The calculation domain in the streamwise direction $L=32R$ ($R$ is the radius of the cylindrical bubble) is longer than most other studies to study the long time evolution of bubble deformation and mixing growth.
 The calculation domain in the spanwise direction $H=3R$ is sufficient to avoid the reflected waves from the upper side.
-The mesh independence study can be found in appendix \ref{App4}.
-Here, using the mesh resolution $\Delta=2.5\times10^{-5}$ m leads to the grid independence for the problem studied in this paper.
+The mesh independence study can be found in appendix~\ref{App: mesh}.
+Here, using the mesh resolution $\Delta=2.5\times10^{-5}$ m leads to grid independence for the problem studied in this paper.